kevinAlbs/cxx-bootstrap/investigations/help30888/README.md

 {noformat}

 After doing this with the .pem file I downloaded from Atlas, I was able to authenticate with X509 using the C++ driver on Windows.

+---

+CDRIVER ticket

+Title: Unable to load PKCS#8 private key with SChannel.

+h4.
+Summary
+Private keys can be in PKCS#1 or PKCS#8 format.
+See https://stackoverflow.com/a/48960291/774658 for details.
+Secure Channel on Windows is unable to load PKCS#8 encoded private keys.

+h4.
+How to Reproduce
+Create a PKCS#8 format private key from a testing .pem file.

+Start a server and require client certificates.

+h4.
+Additional Background
+See SERVER-35541 for an example of this implementation in the MongoDB Server.